developersCradle/mockito-and-junit-java-unit-testing/README.md

 - Should not be using `lenient()` in first place, since clean tests are more wanted!

-- Mocking static methods is still experimental in Mockito, should use Example **PowerMock** -To use mocking static methods, needs to enable **experimental**(at the time of 2020) feature in Mockito
+- Mocking static methods is still experimental in Mockito, should use Example **PowerMock**
+- To use mocking static methods, needs to enable **experimental**(at the time of 2020) feature in Mockito
 ```
 	<dependency>
 		<groupId>org.mockito</groupId>